 The pro-capitalist position of Harper’s Weekly does not describe the Chinese as strike breakers, but according to John Kuo Wei Tchen, this maneuver in Massachusetts and a similar one in New Jersey was a deliberate attempt to break a strike of the shoe labor union known as the Knights of St. Crispin.
 “The Crispins were one of the largest trade unions in the country, claiming some forty thousand members in Massachusetts alone.”
 Using Chinese labor in such a manner made national news, and reinforced the perception of the Chinese as cheap, possibly indentured or forced labor.
 Willingly or not, by undercutting the price of white labor, and working to the satisfaction of employers, the manipulation of Chinese labor played a crucial role in how their racial identities were formed within a Euro-centric America (Tchen 175-176).

-As a Radical Republican, Nast believed in the capitalist point of view that saw a benefit by adding Chinese labor to industry.
+As a Radical Republican, Nast believed in the capitalist point of view that saw a benefit by adding Chinese labor to any given industry.
 Yet, Nast drew an unflattering portrait of Chinese labor with this cartoon.
 As John Kuo Wei Tchen notes, “Chinese cheap labor” had become a “war cry” and that was reflected in cartoons and in contemporary poetry, such as Bret Harte’s “Plain Language from Truthful James.”
 The poem depicts a Chinese character, Ah Sin, as a cunning heathen.
 Nast would revive Ah Sin nine years later, but this 1870 cartoon reflects the idea infused in the poem that allowing the Chinese to have “unfettered entry” into America was dangerous (Tchen 196).
 Nast would also play on the poem’s title with his pro-Chinese cartoon “Blaine Language” one of many cartoons which criticized U.S. Senator James G. Blaine for his anti-Chinese positions.

 Whether Nast believed in the danger or merely reflected what was discussed on the street—as a topic for conversation— is unknown.
 The cartoon is inconsistent with the majority of his Chinese cartoons.
 The figures, however, closely resemble the Chinese men who taunt Denis Kearney in Nast’s 1880 cartoon, Ides of March.